Pot Holder Sewing Tutorial

 Step 2: Iron And Sew The Band

-Step 3: Insert The Band Between The Material
+Step 3: Insert The Loop Between The Material

-Once you have sewn the band, fold it in half and place it at an angle between the two pieces of material.
-Make sure that the only visible portions of the band are the two ends.
+Once the band is sewn, fold it in half to create a loop and place it at an angle between the two pieces of material (right sides facing in) on one corner of the fabric.

 Step 4: Position And Pin

-Place the fabric batting on top of the other layers of material, flip it over and then use pins to secure all three pieces of material together.
+Place the fabric batting on top of the pieces, flip it over, and then use pins to secure all three pieces together.

 Step 5: Stitch